linuxpolska/openshift-container-platform/README.md

 # OpenShift Container Platform Deployment Template

-## NOTE: Structural change to Repo

-The master branch will now contain the most current release of OpenShift Container Platform with experimental items.
-This may cause instability but will include new things or try new things.

-We will now have branches for the stable releases:
-- Release-3.6
-- Release-3.7
-- etc.

-Bookmark [aka.ms/OpenShift](http://aka.ms/OpenShift) for future reference.

-**For OpenShift Origin refer to https://github.com/Microsoft/openshift-origin**

 ## OpenShift Container Platform 3.7 with Username / Password authentication for OpenShift

 Currently, there is an issue when enabling the Azure Cloud Provider.
 The cluster works fine with the exception that the Service Catalog does not display all templates.
 The workaround at this time is to select from the openshift project to view all original templates.
 We have a bugzilla bug open with Red Hat and will update the templates once the solution is available.